EndemicMedia/claudecoder/README.md

 ## ✨ Features

-- 🤖 **AI-Powered Code Changes** - Harness Claude 3.7 Sonnet's intelligence to analyze PR descriptions and automatically implement suggested changes
+- 🤖 **Multi-Provider AI Support** - Choose between AWS Bedrock and OpenRouter with automatic provider detection based on model selection
+- 📊 **Intelligent Model Selection** - Priority-based model fallback system with support for multiple Claude models and free OpenRouter models
 - 🔄 **Seamless GitHub Integration** - Works directly within your existing GitHub workflow with zero disruption to your development process
-- 🛠️ **Highly Configurable** - Customize token limits, thinking capabilities, response handling, and more to fit your team's specific needs
+- 🛠️ **Highly Configurable** - Customize token limits, thinking capabilities, response handling, model selection, and more to fit your team's specific needs
 - 🔍 **Context-Aware** - Analyzes your entire repository to ensure changes align with your existing codebase
+- 💰 **Cost Flexibility** - Use free OpenRouter models or premium AWS Bedrock models based on your needs and budget
 - **Accelerated Development** - Save time on routine code changes and let your team focus on strategic work
-- 🔒 **Security-Focused** - Your code stays within your own GitHub and AWS environments
+- 🔒 **Security-Focused** - Your code stays within your chosen AI provider environment (AWS or OpenRouter)

 ## 📋 Prerequisites

-Before you can use ClaudeCoderAction, you need to have:
+Before you can use ClaudeCoderAction, you need **one of the following**:

+### Option 1: AWS Bedrock (Premium Models)
 1. An AWS account with access to AWS Bedrock
 2. AWS credentials (Access Key ID and Secret Access Key) with permissions to invoke AWS Bedrock
+3. Access to Claude models in your AWS Bedrock region

+### Option 2: OpenRouter (Free & Premium Models)
+1. An OpenRouter account (free signup at [openrouter.ai](https://openrouter.ai))
+2. OpenRouter API key with access to free or paid models
+3. No additional setup required - works immediately

+### Common Requirements
-3. A GitHub repository where you want to use this action
+- A GitHub repository where you want to use this action
+- Basic understanding of GitHub Actions and workflows

 ## 🛠️ Setup

-1. Add the following secrets to your GitHub repository:
+### 1. Add Required Secrets

+**For AWS Bedrock:**
 - `AWS_ACCESS_KEY_ID`: Your AWS Access Key ID
 - `AWS_SECRET_ACCESS_KEY`: Your AWS Secret Access Key

+**For OpenRouter:**
+- `OPENROUTER_API_KEY`: Your OpenRouter API key

+**Optional:**
+- `MODELS`: Comma-separated list of models in priority order (auto-detects provider)

+### 2. Create Workflow File

-2. Create a workflow file (e.g., `.github/workflows/claudecoder.yml`) in your repository with the following content:
+Create a workflow file (e.g., `.github/workflows/claudecoder.yml`) with one of the following configurations:

+#### Option A: OpenRouter (Free Models - Recommended)
 ```yaml
 name: ClaudeCoder